 Sofritas is a popular protein option at fast-food chain Chipotle.
 It is tofu that has been braised in a blend of spices, chipotle chilies, tomatoes, onions and peppers!
 The option is a hit among vegans and vegetarians alike as they are able to add it to their burritos, tacos, and bowls at the popular restaurant.
 Here, we show you how to make a similar version at home.

-- onions and garlic – the base of our dish, these are our aromatics.
-We highly recommend using fresh garlic, and then we are using sweet onions
+- Onions and garlic – the base of our dish, these are our aromatics.
+We highly recommend using fresh garlic and then we are using sweet onions

-- chipotle peppers in adobo – these are smoked and dried jalapenos that have been canned inside of a sweet and tangy tomato puree with some other ingredients.
+- Chipotle peppers in adobo – these are smoked and dried jalapenos that have been canned inside of a sweet and tangy tomato puree with some other ingredients.
 You don’t need a lot because just a little kicks up the spice level a ton

-- vegetable broth – we prefer to use a low-sodium vegetable stock for this recipe
+- Vegetable broth – we prefer to use a low-sodium vegetable stock for this recipe

 - tomato paste – you get a deep, rich flavor without excess water from using fresh or canned tomatoes which impacts the overall dish

-- maple syrup – yes, a touch of sweetness is added to the dish.
+- Maple syrup – yes, a touch of sweetness is added to the dish.
 You don’t need much, but it does help it go a long way and balance out the acidity of the tomatoes as well

-- spices – this blend of spices that we have put together works to get this sofritas recipe as close to the original Chipotle recipe as possible with ingredients that are easily accessible to the everyday cook
+- Spices – this blend of spices that we have put together works to get this sofritas recipe as close to the original Chipotle recipe as possible with ingredients that are easily accessible to the everyday cook

 How can I use copycat Chipotle sofritas?

-Copycat Chipotle Sofritas
+Chipotle Sofritas (Vegan Recipe)

 Ingredients

-- 1 block extra firm tofu, pressed
+- 14 oz extra firm tofu, pressed (400g)

-- 2 chipotle peppers in adobo
+- 1-2 chipotle peppers in adobo

-- 1 tablespoon chipotle adobo sauce
+- ½-1 tablespoon chipotle adobo sauce

 - 2 tablespoon tomato paste